What is Chlamydia?

 sexually active can catch Chlamydia, but it is most commonly found

-in young people under the age of 25.
+people under the age of 25.
 Age is no barrier, even older

 people get Chlamydia.
 Your chances of getting Chlamydia increase